Developer

 forge install --upgrade

-Your app is now deployed with feature flag code, but the flag doesn't exist yet (it will default to false).
+The app now contains feature flag code, but the flag doesn't exist yet — it defaults to false.

 Step 3: Create the feature flag